 Editors’ Pick · Book-powered career compounding

-Lying with Visualizations: Seeing Isn't Believing Turn quiet reading into loud results.
+QuickStart Guide to (Ultra-)High Performance Visualizations Turn quiet reading into loud results.

 A single focused book can out-teach months of scattered tutorials.
 Every day we spotlight one title, wrap it in reviews, nested conversations and live bookish news—so your next reading hour always compounds.